US held record number of migrant children in custody in 2019

 “They would cry sometimes, alone, or they would hit themselves against the wall,” he said.
 “I thought that was because of them being here for such a long time.”

-The teens spoke on condition of anonymity out of concerns for their safety.
+The teens spoke on the condition of anonymity out of concerns for their safety.

 The 3-year-old Honduran girl was taken from her father when immigration officials caught them near the border in Texas in March 2019 and sent her to government-funded foster care.
 The father had no idea where his daughter was for three panicked weeks.
 It was another month before a caregiver put her on the phone but the girl, who turned 4 in government custody, refused to speak, screaming in anger.